 New York City!
 The hustle and bustle.
 The energy.
 The hot dogs.
 The real dogs.
 This city has it all.
 According to a recent study, the Big Apple is home to around 1.1 million pets—a total of 600,000 dogs and 500,000 cats.
 Not surprisingly, the city offers a wide range of activities, services, and specialty stores to keep your four-legged bestie content.

 But, as we all know, city life isn’t always a breeze.
-We’re going to tell you how to protect your urban pooch or city feline from the mean streets, and explain how pet insurance could help take the bite out of vet bills.
+We’re going to tell you how to protect your urban pooch or city feline from the mean streets, and explain how pet insurance in New York could help take the bite out of vet bills.

 With Lemonade pet insurance, there are a few different ways to customize your policy: